-A Division of the Scottish Government Agriculture and Rural Economy Directorate, our primary role is to provide scientific services and advice in support of Scotland’s agriculture and wider environment.
+A Division of the Scottish Government Agriculture and Rural Delivery Directorate, our primary role is to provide scientific services and advice in support of Scotland’s agriculture and wider environment.
 Although much of our work is in support of arable agriculture we also provide services in food safety, wildlife management and crime whilst providing specialist advice to Scottish Ministers.

 SASA occupies a world class laboratory, glasshouse and experimental farm facility on the outskirts of Edinburgh where a community of 100 scientists and their supporters work to ensure the quality, safety and security of our food supply in Scotland, and contribute to the quality of our environment.

 The work of SASA biologists and chemists is aimed at:

 - Ensuring the quality of seeds and tubers for planting, and new crop varieties;

 - Keeping field and horticultural crops free of damaging diseases;

 - Keeping serious pests of plants out of the UK and Scotland;

 - Acting as the Scottish Government's Inspectorate of genetically-modified crops;